Transparent Radiation: Credits

+Spacemen 3 version and EP

 Background

-The cover version of "Transparent Radiation" was written and recorded based off the March 1967 demo version of the song on the International Artists Epitaph for a Legend compilation album released in 1980 rather than the original LP version on The Parable of Arable Land.
+The cover version of "Transparent Radiation" was written and recorded based on the March 1967 demo version of the song on the International Artists Epitaph for a Legend compilation album released in 1980 rather than the original LP version on The Parable of Arable Land.
 Peter Kember would call songwriter Mayo Thompson who at the time was working for Rough Trade for a transcription of the original lyrics.
 Kember stated:

 I told him I wanted to check the lyrics to "Transparent Radiation" because we were covering it and he didn't remember the song. [...]
 Over 10 years later, I met him in Los Angeles and he said that he loved my version.
 He liked the way we'd taken it from four chords to three chords.
 At the time we didn't really know.